 For example, your dog uses evaporation to cool down their body temperature when they pant.
 When the humidity is higher in the air, evaporation is much slower meaning that it takes longer for your dog to cool down.
 Too much exercise or play time in hot weather could result in heatstroke in dogs much quicker than you would suspect.

 5. Use Cooling Vests for Dogs

-The great invention that are cooling vests for dogs will allow you and your pet go outside for longer periods of time without running the risk of heat exhaustion and heat strokes.
+The great invention that are cooling vests will allow you and your pet go outside for longer periods of time without running the risk of heat exhaustion and heat strokes.

 Dog cooling vests are harnesses made specifically for dogs that provide exterior cooling.
 Most often these are used on working dogs that must be outdoors in any type of heat.
 Cooling vests are also useful for senior dogs and overweight dogs on cooler summer days.

-To avoid summer’s heat when walking dogs, make sure to walk them before the sun comes up or after the sun goes down.
-This allows walking surfaces and the air to cool down sufficiently to make walking more comfortable.
-It’s also much easier for you as you can stay outside longer as well.
+To avoid summer's heat when walking dogs, walk them before the sun comes up or after the sun goes down.
+This allows walking surfaces and the air to cool down sufficiently.
+It's also much easier for you as you can stay outside longer.

 Walking surfaces absorb the heat of the sun, so when the sun is at its hottest, walking surfaces absorb and maintain that heat for hours.
 Once the sun goes down, the ambient temperature and sun exposure have reduced enough to allow walking surfaces to cool.

 In certain situations, muzzles for dogs are not only beneficial but even essential.
 However, when the summer temperatures hit the all-time high, avoid putting on a muzzle on your dog because it increases chances of heatstroke.